ridiculous/maui-bus/README.md

       GET show
         should find the route by name
         should redirect to root path when region not found

-    BusRoutesController
+    SearchController
-      GET show_map
+      GET index
-        should find the route and load its map
+        should render index view in map_hybrid layout should find routes
+        should not find routes when origin == destination should respond with a partial when requested via AJAX

+    BusRoute
+      Finders
+        should find_between point_a and point_b at current_time
+        should find the last time for a route should find upcoming stops for a given time (default now) should find next stops for each bus on the route Helpers
+        class_name should be the instance's class name full_class_name should be instance and parent class name joined w/ underscore transfer_locations should be unique transfer locations as Array

     BusStop
       Helpers
-        should find upcoming times with valid params should sort list of times in military format and convert to TimeWithZone should find upcoming times without params (default now) true_location should remove the terms 'across', 'makai', 'parkside' should sort list of times for an instance
+        true_location should remove the terms 'across', 'makai', 'parkside' should find upcoming times without params (default now) should find upcoming times with valid params should sort list of times in military format and convert to TimeWithZone should sort list of times for an instance

+    Region
+      Time management with JavaScript
+        should toggle times
+        should filter times by time-frame (morning and evening) should start with appropriate default time-frame

+    Schedule
+      Time management with JavaScript
+        should request bus times asynchronously and add to DOM should toggle times
+        should filter times by time-frame (morning and evening) should start with appropriate default time-frame

+    NodeMap
+      Wailuku
+        should find a bus stop using the node map

     Trip
       Planning a simple trip
-        should find routes and set course_options in collect_starting_routes should plot_course after collecting data
+        should find routes and set course_options in collect_starting_routes should collect_course_nodes but exclude these routes, no node map required should plot_course after collecting data
+        should plan!, limit, and sort by fastest route Planning a trip with a single transfer should find routes and set course_options in collect_starting_routes should collect_course_nodes
+        should complete_course_legs
-        should plan!, limit, and sort by fastest route should collect_course_nodes but exclude these routes, no node map required Planning the farthest possible trip
+        should plan!, limit, and sort by fastest route Planning the farthest possible trip
-        should find routes and set course_options in collect_starting_routes should complete_course_legs
+        should find routes and set course_options in collect_starting_routes should collect_course_nodes
+        should complete_course_legs
-        should plot_course, piecing together the legs and returning a completed Course should collect_course_nodes
+        should plot_course, piecing together the legs and returning a completed Course should exclude incomplete trips
       Transfer as point of origin
         Kahului to Napili
           should start by finding all routes stopping at the mall